-Specifying a Custom Prefix and Selecting Schemas
+Specifying a Custom Prefix and Selecting Schemas for Oracle B2B and Healthcare

-Specify a custom prefix and database schema to automatically select dependent schemas.
+Specify a custom prefix and database schema to automatically select Common Infrastructure Services and dependent schemas.

 Specifying Schema Passwords

 On the Schema Passwords screen, specify how you want to set the schema passwords on your database, then enter and confirm your passwords.